dartmouth-cs52-19S/workshop-graphql-workshop/README.md

   }
 }
 ```
 Press :arrow_forward: and check out the result.
 You should see the names of 20 repositories you've contributed to!
 We're going to want more data than that though.
-In addition to the `name` of each repository, let's also ask GitHub for `id`, `createdAt`, `description`, and `url`.
+In addition to the `name` of each repository, let's also ask GitHub for `id`, `viewerHasStarred`, `createdAt`, `description`, and `url`.
 Press :arrow_forward: to test it again!

 ##### At this point, your query should look like this:
 ```
 query {
-  search(query: "beneisnr", type: USER, first:1) {
+  search(query: "YOUR_USERNAME", type: USER, first:1) {
     edges {
       node {
         ... on User {